Pete Domenici

 During Domenici's tenure in the Senate, he advocated waterway usage fees, nuclear power and related causes.
 He received criticism for his environmental record and extramarital affair.
 Domenici chaired several key committees including the Senate Budget Committee and Senate Energy Committee.

 Early years

 Domenici was born in Albuquerque, New Mexico, to Alda (née Vichi) and Cherubino Domenici, both of whom were born in Modena, Italy.

 Growing up, Domenici worked in his father's grocery business after school.
 In 1950, he graduated from St. Mary's High School in Albuquerque.
-He spent two years at the College of St. Joseph on the Rio Grande before earning a degree in education at the University of New Mexico, Albuquerque in 1954, where he was a member of Sigma Alpha Epsilon fraternity.
+He spent two years at the College of St. Joseph on the Rio Grande (now the University of Albuquerque) before earning a degree in education at the University of New Mexico, Albuquerque in 1954, where he was a member of Sigma Alpha Epsilon fraternity.

 After graduating, Domenici pitched one season for the Albuquerque Dukes, then a Class C Minor league baseball team.
 He also taught mathematics at Garfield Junior High in Albuquerque.
 Domenici earned his law degree at the University of Denver law school in 1958 and returned to practice law in Albuquerque.